- Main

 What to Automate First

-Email sequences: welcome series (5–7 emails), nurture series, follow-up for non-buyers.
-Chatbots: automated replies in Telegram and Facebook Messenger, lead collection through quizzes.
-Webinars: record an “evergreen” webinar as an automatic selling tool.
+Email sequences: a welcome series for new subscribers (5–7 emails), a pre-launch nurture series, a follow-up series for non-buyers.
+Chatbots: automated replies to common questions, lead capture through quizzes and mini-surveys.
+Webinars: record an “evergreen” webinar that works as an automatic selling tool.

 Step 7.
 Retain Students and Sell Again